franapoli/repo/README.md

     install.packages("repo")

-to install the latest release.
+to install the latest stable release.

 ### Latest development on GitHub